ArgonneCPAC/dsps/docs/source/installation.rst

        pip install .

-If you want to use the latest code on the main branch, you'll need to install from source.
+To use the latest code on the main branch, you'll need to install from source.